Coronavirus - what it means for you

 If you’re worried a business isn’t being fair with their prices or is acting illegally, you can report them to Trading Standards.
 Trading Standards might not reply to your complaint.

-Check which businesses should be closed and the extra rules for bars, restaurants and cafés in the Scottish government's protection level guidance.
+Check the extra rules for bars, restaurants and cafés in the Scottish government's protection level guidance.

-If a business is open when it shouldn't be, or isn't following physical distancing rules, you can report it to your local council.
+If a business isn't following physical distancing rules, you can report it to your local council.
 Find your local council on mygov.scot.